AdobeDocs/marketo.en/help/marketo/getting-started/quick-wins/drip-drip-nurture.md

 ## Step 4: Activate Stream Content {#step-activate-stream-content}

-1. Activate all content at once by clicking on the stream gear icon, then click **[!UICONTROLS Activate all content]**.
+1. Activate all content at once by clicking on the stream gear icon, then click **[!UICONTROL Activate all content]**.

    ![](assets/drip-drip-nurture-16.png)